InfiniteSearchSpace/Automata-Gen-3/README.md

 Controls: Everything is controlled by the mouse.

-- Left Click: Perform selected Subfunction from selected Tool Category
+- Left Click: Sets the value of cells according to selected Tool.
+This is typically 0 or 1, though some rules use other negative and positive values.

-- Right Click: Pause/Unpause the currently selected Surface
+- Right Click: Pause/Unpause

-- Scroll Wheel: Cycle through the Cycle-Target selected through the "Cycle" menu (default: "Tool Subfunction")
+- Scroll Wheel: Cycle through the selected MouseWheel menu item.
+The default is "Tool Subfunction", where scrolling changes the type of block to place.

-- Scroll Wheel Click: Cycle through Tool Category

 ==============

 Colour Scheme & Graphics:

 - Cells are one pixel each.
-I reccomend using magnifier on windows or KMag on linux when viewing.
+I reccomend using 'magnifier' on windows or 'KMag' on linux when viewing.

-- When the maximum value of all cells is 1, all cells of value 1 are black
+- When the maximum value of all cells is 1, all cells of value 1 are black.

-- When max value is larger than one, value 1 is light blue, low numbers are white, with a greyscale gradient up to the highest numbers in black.
+- When the maximum value is larger than one, value 1 is light blue, low numbers are whiter, higher numbers are blacker according to a greyscale gradient

-- Negative numbers are always red
+- All Negative numbers are the same red

 ==============